-Determining the smoke point of fats and oils is essential to knowing when to use what.
-The smoke point is the temperature at which the fat or oil begins to smoke, and we can all agree that smoking oil is not a good thing, right?
-Remember the free-radical issue?
+Determining the smoke point of fats and oils is essential to knowing when to use what fat.
+The smoke point is the temperature at which the fat or oil begins to smoke.
+When an oil smokes it is starting to create free-radicals.
+And free-radicals are not good.

 If we know the smoke point of the fat AND how we’re cooking our food, it becomes a simple matching game.
 There is one big thing to consider though before I spill all these awesome numbers: the numbers aren’t exact.

 Both smoke points and cooking temperatures are approximations.
 The purity of the fat, time passed since original pressing, the tools used and even the methods used to determine the smoke points can affect the final outcome.
 This explains why through the many sources I’ve read, some temperatures vary up to 25°F. The temperatures below are an average of the temperatures most agreed upon, but keep the variance in mind when you’re choosing the best fat for your cooking project.

 The Numbers on Good Fats